Mount Pleasant Football Club: History

-Success (1962 – 2006)
+Success (1962 – present)

-Mount Pleasant is the oldest and most successful team in the HDFNL and has been for a long time now, winning 19 premierships and crowned runners-up seven times.
+Mount Pleasant is the oldest and most successful team in the HDFNL and has been for a long time now, winning 21 premierships and crowned runners-up nine times.
 It has had a massive amount of success in the HDFNL and has always been a consistent team, winning flags back to back on more than one occasion and also being runners-up back to back on more than one occasion as well.
-However, their success has died down in the recent era, having not won a flag or been runner-up in over ten years which is the biggest drought of success in the club's history.
 The club has the biggest success story in the HDFL and has a lot of talent coming through the senior team, as well as having a lot of time to find their feet because a lot of teams won't be able to grasp their kind of success.
 Especially for a town as small as Toolleen.

-The Future (2010 – present)

-Since 2006 Mount Pleasant haven't played in a Grand Final, and have only featured in the finals three times.
-Despite this, they have a very talented senior team and are always a tough team to play home or away.
-They have got a lot of history behind them which not all teams have in the HDFNL.

 Rivalries

 Because of the relatively small sized league rivalries are few and far between in the Heathcote District Football League.
 Mount Pleasant's rivals are Heathcote, Colbinabbin, and Elmore.
 Two of the clubs come from within the same region, Shire of Campaspe.